lucidsoftware/lucid-programming-competition-2017/problems/stuck/description.md

     <img alt="Example flowchart" src="./example-flowchart.svg">
 </div>

-If you started at D, you would call `right(); down();` so the fewest average calls are 2.
+If you started at D, you would call `right() down()`, so the fewest average calls are 2.

-If you started at A, you *could* call `right(); down(); right();`.
-But it's actually optimal on average to call `random();` Subsequent calls depend on the result.
-There's a 1/8 chance you reach H, and immediately exit.
-There's a 1/8 chance you would remain on A, and call `random();` again.
-The average number of function calls of the optimal strategy is 2.333.
+If you started at A, you *could* call `right() down() right()` But it's actually optimal on average to instead call `random()` There's 1/8 chance you reach H, and immediately exit (1 total call).
+There's 1/8 change you reach E, and call `down()` (2 calls).
+There's even 1/8 chance you would remain on A, and call `random()` again (2+ calls).
+When each possible outcome is weighted by its probabilty, the average number of function calls of this optimal strategy is 2.333.

 ## Input

 The positions of the shapes is given as a grid.
 The first line is two space-separated integers 0 <= R, C <= 100, which are the numbers of rows and columns.
-The following R rows each have C characters.
-An `A` represents the starting shape, a `B` represents the ending shape, an `O` represents another shape, and a `-` represents empty space.
+The following R rows each have C characters. `A` represents the starting shape, `B` represents the ending shape, `O` represents another shape, and `-` represents empty space.

 ## Output